Sitecore/Sitecore.Demo.Scenarios/play-summit-xm/09. Campaign Management/01. Creating and sending campaign/README.md

 1. Give it a name and click "Create".
 ![Sample List](./media/sample-list.png)

-1. Click "Add Member" button in the center of the screen.
+1. Click the "Add Member" button in the center of the screen.

 1. Enter your email address and don't forget to check the "Consent Confirmation" checkbox.
 ![List Details](./media/list-details.png)

-1. Click "Save member" button at the bottom of the screen.
+1. Click the "Save member" button at the bottom of the screen.

 ## Creating campaign